 None of these interrogations come at the expense of the Batman mythos.
 While there is fun in the crime drama of Black Mask’s and Two Face’s appearances, Gearhart’s Gotham is beset by the uneasy paranoia of early gangster films.
 You always know something terrible lurks around the corner, and you’re not sure how to feel about it.
 The films work within their admittedly threadbare budget to strengthen their themes.
 When the Joker’s makeup begins to run under hot lighting, I don’t see it as a flub.
 Rather, it highlights how well he has cast a spell upon his flock.
 They don’t see what’s standing right in front of them, a man sweating under heat lamps.
 They don’t want to.
 They see only the Joker, the icon forged from a lie that he tries to tell himself.
 The extras who don’t look like typical actors are exactly the type of people who would be driven to join him.

 Alek’s first three films are available on Youtube, and Santa Muerte recently dropped on Tubi.
-You can find Manuel in American Rust, Queen of the South, and a other series coming up in the next few months.
+You can find Manuel in American Rust and Queen of the South.